connext/monorepo/README.md

 Routers observing the origin chain with funds on the destination chain will:
 Simulate the transaction (if this fails, the assumption is that this is a more "expressive" crosschain message that requires permissioning and so must go through the slow Nomad process only).

+**Routers (Active Liquidity Providers) will:**

 -Prepare a signed transaction object using funds on the receiving chain.
 Post this object (a "bid") to the auctioneer.
-Note: if the router does not have enough funds for the transfer, they may also provide only part of the transfer's value.
+Note: if the router does not have enough funds for the transfer, they may also provide only part of the transfer's value, which gets split across multiple routers in the network.

--The auctioneer will be observing all of the underlying chains.
-Every X blocks, the auctioneer will collect bids for transactions.
-The auctioneer will be responsible for selecting the correct router (or routers!) for a given tx (can be random).
-The auctioneer will post batches of these bids to a relayer network to submit them to chain.
+-The sequencer collects bids from routers and allows routers 30 seconds per transfer to send bids.
+After this time, sequencer will select a bid randomly (selection process TBD) and submit the payload which contains the router's signature to the relayer network to be submitted to chain.

 -When a given bid is submitted to chain, the contracts will do the following:
 Check that there are enough funds available for the transaction.